Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 - The = marker indicates insertion the argument of the following parameter.
 - name1 is a parameter name.
 - The param marker stands for the implicit parameter.

-### param marker in app language

-The param marker is a key marker and indicates the implicit parameter in the Vlpt app language.